 Tony "B" Svensson fell into triathlons.
 In the October 1982 Hawaii Ironman, he watched on TV, transfixed, Julie Leach's eyes roll up into her head on the run and reacted, without thinking: "I gotta do this."

 Kayleigh Kalona Millan Svensson is the daughter of Sharon and Tony.
-Now age 16, she is a junior and a swim team co-captain at Palo Alto High School (http://www.paly.net/ ).
+Now age 17, she is a junior and Captain of the swim team at Palo Alto High School (http://www.paly.net/ ).
 She has been swimming on the Paly varsity team since her freshman year.
 The rest of the year, she swims for PASA (Palo Alto Stanford Aquatics) SCRA site.
 The backstroke and longer-distance freestyle events are her favorites.

 In recent years, she has been seen way out on the Ironman swim course in Kailua Bay showboating some 400 to 500 m fly and asking dad to keep up.
 He couldn't.

 She recently acquired a graphite racing bike.
 We have no clue where this might lead, but remain — despite her blonde appearance, inherited from her father — cautiously optimistic that she'll wisely balance academics with athletics.
 So far, so good: swim times are dropping, the GPA is not.